Milpirri Banner - NGURRA-KURLU

 In the first Milpirri in 2005 the allocation of four colours were given to the sixteen Warlpirri skin names allowing a visible way of showing kinship relationships.
 The colour groups are seen in the banners and the Milpirri performers are dressed in one of the four colours in accordance to their kinship relationship.
 They also wear corresponding wristbands

 Red (Jupurrula, Jakamarra, Napurrula, Nakamarra), Yellow (Japaljarri, Jungarrayi, Napaljarri, Nungarrayi), Green (Japangardi, Japanangka, Napangardi, Napanangka) and Blue (Jangala, Jampijinpa, Nangala, Nampijinpa).

-Mothers tell of their child only wanting a red icy pole rather than a blue or green one because that is their colour.
 In Lajamanu School assemblies the students were sat in their colour groups.
 Begun as a way to illustrate how we are connected, and to give a visible sense of belonging, the colour system has become commonplace within the Lajamanu.

 The Milpirri performance (which draws on themes from Warlpiri ceremony) grew out of the first youth suicide in Lajamanu.
 Conceived by Steve Wanta Jampijinpa Patrick, Jerry Jangala Patrick, David McMicken, and Tim Newth, it had two key aims: to create a sense of belonging to each person who called Lajamanu home, and to enable two-way learning between Kardiya (non Aboriginal people) and the Warlpiri people of Lajamanu.